All-American Potato Salad

 This post may contain affiliate links.
 Read my full disclosure policy.

 When it comes to all-American cookout sides, nothing beats a good old-fashioned potato salad.
 This classic potato salad recipe, adapted from America’s Test Kitchen 25th Anniversary Cookbook, is everything you want—creamy, tangy, and packed with just the right amount of crunch.
-Made with tender russet potatoes, a touch of vinegar to brighten the flavors, and a simple dressing of mayonnaise, sweet pickle relish, celery seed, and mustard powder, it’s perfect for barbecues, picnics, or as a side dish at home.
-Plus, it’s easy to make ahead, and the flavors only get better as they sit.
+It’s made with tender russet potatoes, a touch of vinegar to brighten the flavors, and a simple dressing of mayonnaise, sweet pickle relish, celery seed, and mustard powder.
+Perfect for barbecues, picnics, or just a side dish at home.
+Plus, it’s easy to make ahead—and the flavors only get better as they sit.

 For more classic cookout sides, you might also like my classic coleslaw, macaroni salad, and fresh corn salad.